darkgeek/naive-router/README.md

 * Sane firewall configuration
 * Flow offloading for packet acceleration
 * Minimal wireguard support
+* Redirect flow based on destination ip set (`redirlist` and `redirlistv6` in nftables.conf, may be used with dnsmasq's `nftset` option to support [redirection by domain name](https://forum.openwrt.org/t/how-to-use-nftset-with-dnsmasq/159786/19))

 ## Prerequisite
 * `dhcpcd`: get ip for WAN port, ipv6-pd...